Cirras/eo-protocol/docs/chunks.md

 > **Implementation notes:**
 > - When the first `<chunked>` section is reached...
->   - If the first expected element is a `<break>`, the reader should seek to the first `0xFF` byte in the input data before consuming it.
+>   - If the first expected element is a `<break>`, the deserializer should seek to the first `0xFF` byte in the input data before consuming it.

 #### Example:
 ``` cpp